History of the Pitcairn Islands: Racial tensions

 Gradually, tensions and rivalries arose over the increasing extent to which the Europeans regarded the Tahitians as their property, in particular the women who, according to Alexander, were "passed around from one 'husband' to the other".
 The lower-caste Tahitian man, Hu, was often a victim of the white men's beatings and abuse.
 Martin treated the islanders including his wife with disdain, causing increasing discord.
 McCoy figured out how to distill brandy from ti-root and built a still.
 He, Quintal, and some of the women were continually drunk.
 In 1791, after working side-by-side with the islanders to perform the daily tasks that sustained the colony, some of the seamen decided to loaf in the shade all day while they coerced the Polynesian men to complete the tasks too hard for the women to perform.

 Quintal and McCoy required the unmarried man Te Moa to do all their work, and Martin and Mills similarly abused the other lower-caste islander, Nihau.
 McCoy and Quintal often abused and bullied both the Polynesian women and men.
 Rosalind Young, a descendant of Ned Young, relayed a story handed down to her that Tevarua went fishing one day but failed to catch enough fish to satisfy Quintal.
 He punished her by biting off her ear.
 He may have been drunk at the time, because he and William McCoy were drunk most of the time, consuming McCoy's brandy.
-Tevarua fell – or, some believe, killed herself, by leaping off a cliff in 1799.
+Tevarua fell—or, some believe, killed herself, by leaping off a cliff in 1799.
 The two Tahitian noblemen, Minarii and Tetahiti, still enjoyed lives of relative independence and dignity.

 John Williams had sex with Hutia, the wife of Tararu, and the Tahitian leader Minarii attacked him over this insult to Minarii's family.
-William's wife Fasto died soon after, possibly by suicide, after learning of her husband's infidelity.
+Williams' wife Fasto died soon after, possibly by suicide, after learning of her husband's infidelity.
 Hu and Tararu plotted to kill the white men in retribution.
 Hu tried unsuccessfully to kill Martin by pushing him off a cliff.
 After Fasto died, Williams took Hutia away from Tararu to live with him, and Tararu tried and failed to murder Williams.
 Hutia decided to poison Tararu in retaliation and unwittingly killed both Tararu and Hu.

 McCoy decided to put to a vote a proposal that the arable land be divided among the seamen, excluding the Polynesians.
 Christian strongly objected.
 He reminded the Englishmen that on Tahiti, where Minarii and Tetahiti had been chiefs, landless men were deemed outcasts.
 McCoy's proposal carried by a vote of five to four.
 When Tetahiti learned of the vote, he went to Minarii to discuss the issue with him, only to find him standing near a pile of smoldering ashes.
 Quintal had burned the chieftain's new home.